Healthy narcissism: Heinz Kohut on healthy narcissism

 Neville Symington challenged Kohut's belief in positive narcissism, arguing that "we do not get positive narcissism without self-hatred or negative narcissism."
-Symington held that "it is meaningless to talk about healthy self-centredness" – that being the core of narcissism.
+Symington held that "it is meaningless to talk about healthy self-centeredness" – that being the core of narcissism.

 Ernest Becker

 In his 1974 Pulitzer Prize-winning book, The Denial of Death, anthropologist Ernest Becker held that "a working level of narcissism is inseparable from self-esteem, from a basic sense of self-worth".

 According to Becker:The child who is well nourished and loved develops, as we said, a sense of magical omnipotence, a sense of his own indestructibility, a feeling of proven power, and secure support.
 He can imagine himself, deep down, to be eternal.
 We might say that his repression of the idea of his own death is made easy for him because he is fortified against it in his very narcissistic vitality."Furthermore, he described healthy narcissism as:All too absorbing and relentless to be an aberration; it expresses the heart of the creature: the desire to stand out, to be the one in creation.
 When you combine natural narcissism with the basic need for self-esteem, you create a creature who has to feel himself an object of primary value: first in the universe, representing in himself all of life.